Lexi821/company_sales_analysis/README.md

 EDA involved exploring the sales data to answer key questions, such as:

 - What is the overall sales trend?
-- Which products are top sellers?
+- Which category is the top seller?
 - What are the peak sales periods?

 ### Data Analysis